Reporting EE Data

 In addition, each state reports annually to the public on the performance of each of its local educational agencies according to the targets in its SPP.

 The state also reports annually to the Secretary of Education on its performance in meeting its SPP targets.
-This report is called the Part B Annual Performance Report (APR), this report is also posted on the state’s website.
+This report is called the Part B Annual Performance Report (APR), this report is also posted on the by ISBE.

 SPP Indicator 6

-SPP Indicator 6 is the percent of children aged 3–5 with IEPs attending a:
+SPP Indicator 6 is the percent of children with IEPs aged 3, 4, and aged 5 who are enrolled in a preschool program attending a:

-A. Regular early childhood program and receiving the majority of special education and related services in the regular early childhood program; and;
+A. Regular early childhood program and receiving the majority of special education and related services in the regular early childhood; and

-The measurable and rigorous target Illinois set for 2016-2017 was
+The measurable and rigorous target Illinois set for FFY 2020 are

 District EE Data

-In Illinois EE data is reported in the District Special Education Report.
-You can look up your district here.
-Look for Early Childhood Educational Environment Data on page 5 and a summary of the SPP Indicators and targets on the final pages.
+In Illinois special education data is report in the District Report Card.
+Look for Early Childhood Educational Environment Data and a summary of the State Performance Plan Indicators and targets on the final pages.
 Or you can contact firstname.lastname@example.org to request a copy of your recent data.
 Be sure to tell us the district and use a business email address.
 We are only able to share district data with a district representative.